cnakpil/blackjack-java/README.md

 # blackjack-java
 Basic console-based blackjack game written in Java.
-Learning OOP and lists over arrays.
+Exercise in objects, classes, and ArrayLists.